hydrobyte/McJSON/README.md

 ## Performance
 A teste comparation have been done with the original myJSON, LkJson and JsonTools units:
-* Generate a JSON with 50k items
+* Generate a JSON with 50k items.
-* Save to file
+* Save to file.
-* Parse from memory (copy object forcing a parse)
+* Parse from memory (copy object forcing a parse).
-* Load from file (and parsing)
+* Load from file (and parsing).
-* Access 1k items randomly
+* Access 1k items randomly.
+* Very old 32 bits machine: Intel Core 2 CPU T5500 1.66GHz 4 GB RAM.

 The next table summarizes the results: